 During the first semester of study in the U.S., a student may be able to reduce his/her course load due to initial difficulty with the English language or reading requirements, unfamiliarity with American teaching methods, or improper course level placement.
 The student‘s Student Success Advisor (UG) or Academic Advisor (Graduate) must assist with any request in advance of the reduction in credits.

 F-1/J-1 students who do not fall into any of the categories above, and who fail to complete a full course load each semester generally will not be able to benefit from privileges associated with F-1/J-1 status, such as:

 - Travel signature on the Form I-20 (F-1)/ DS-2019 (J-1) needed re-entry to the U.S.

 - Curricular or Optional Practical Training (F-1) or Academic Training (J-1)

 - Transfer of SEVIS record to another U.S. institution

-International students must initially enter or review their address information within 10 days of arrival to the U.S. each semester.
-A student who lives on-campus will have automatic address updates through the campus systems but must reivew other information.
-Outside of the start of the semster reivew, address updates must be made within 10 days of the change.
-International stuents must use the Immigration Address Reporting Form to report this information, found on the Babson Portal > Smart Tools > Administrative > Immigration Information.
+International students must initially enter or review their address information within 10 days of arrival to the U.S. and/or each semester.
+A student who lives on-campus will have automatic address updates through the campus systems but must review other information.
+Outside of the start of the semester review, address updates must be made within 10 days of the change.
+International students must use the Immigration Address Reporting Form to report this information using their Babson credentials.
+This online form is found on the Babson Portal > Smart Tools > Administrative > Immigration Information.
 Students' must also keep their information in Workday Student up to date.